jovotech/jovo-framework/platforms/platform-alexa/docs/lists.md

 To be able to get the items from a user-list, you need to add the permission to the Skill project

-While you can manually enable the permission in the Alexa developer console, we recommend adding it to the `skill.json` manifest directly using the [Alexa project config](https://www.jovo.tech/marketplace/platform-alexa/project-config):
+While you can manually enable the permission in the Alexa developer console, we recommend adding it to the `skill.json` manifest directly using the [`files` property in the Alexa project config](./project-config.md#files):

 ```js
 const project = new ProjectConfig({